 If you are experiencing problems, please join to our Telegram chat at go.blokada.org/chat, where our community is happy to help you.
 Alternatively, just choose the Feedback option from the menu in top right corner and follow the instructions.
 Please provide as much information as you can and steps to reproduce the same issue - it helps greatly in fixing your problem!
 If you are a pro user, you can go directly to the issue tracker at GitHub.

 No. Blokada does not read or tamper with your private information, it only monitors which hosts your device is making requests towards and blocks the ones matching the filters.
 Every time Blokada blocks anything, you will see a notification (what you can turn off).
 Blokada has no access to your encrypted traffic.

 Yes!
-Blokada started as my hobby project, is still mostly developed by me.
-It's my way of giving back to the community.
-Blokada is fully open source and it will stay free forever.
+Blokada started as a hobby project, it's a way of giving back to the community.
+The app is open source, the advertisement filtering functionality is free, and it will stay this way forever.
 That said, developing it takes a lot of time, so please consider supporting the project in any way you can (see below).

 If your question is not answered here, please join to our Telegram chat channel on the go.blokada.org/chat link, our community will be there to help you.
 If it is not convinient for you, use the Feedback option from the top menu, or if you have a more technical question, please go directly to the tracker at GitHub.